diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab3.rst

 **Profile Types**

 Profiles are grouped to make configuration clearer.
 In general, a virtual server would have at most one profile from a given group.
-There are six types of profiles:
+There are multiple types of profiles:

 -  Services